 • Yampa Town Hall, 101 Main St. in Yampa*

-*Ballots dropped at these locations must be done so during regular business hours, beginning Oct.
-14 through Election Day.
-Hayden Town Hall closes at noon on Fridays.
-All four drop-off sites will be picked up by 5 p.m.
-Election Day.
+*Ballots dropped at these locations must be done so during regular business hours.
+Hayden and Oak Creek Town Hall closes at noon on Fridays.
+All drop-off sites will be picked up at 5 p.m. on Election Day.